 If you followed the recommendation in Easy-Start Guide for Recursive Servers, by setting dnssec-validation to auto, there is nothing left to do.
-BIND already includes a copy of the root key (in the file bind.keys), and automatically updates it when the root key changes.4 It looks something like this:
+BIND already includes a copy of the root key, and automatically updates it when the root key changes.
+It looks something like this: